 Delta College's main campus is located on 640 acres in Bay County at University Center, Michigan.
 This campus is almost midway between the tri-counties' major cities of Saginaw, Midland, and Bay City.

-As the Delta College district includes three counties, it also has separate campuses in Midland County at the Midland Learning Center, 1025 E. Wheeler Street, Midland; in Saginaw County at the Downtown Saginaw Center at 319 E Genesee Street, Saginaw City; and in Bay County at the Bay City Planetarium & Learning Center, 100 W. Center Avenue, Bay City.
+As the Delta College district includes three counties, it also has separate campuses; in Midland County at the Downtown Midland Center at 419 E Ellsworth Street, Midland City; in Saginaw County at the Downtown Saginaw Center at 319 E Genesee Street, Saginaw City; and in Bay County at the Bay City Planetarium & Learning Center, 100 W. Center Avenue, Bay City.